ddvlanck/base_registries_event_stream/README.md

 ## Get started

 Clone this repository and run `npm install`.
-There's a special dependency `depdencies/wait-for-postgres` that needs to be installed too.
+There's a special dependency `dependencies/wait-for-postgres` that needs to be installed too.
 So navigate to this folder and run the `npm install` command again.

+**NOTE: when running with Docker, the docker-compose file will do the `npm install` for application, but the user still needs to run the `npm install` for the dependency.**

 ### Configuration